 Noticing blood post-coitus can be a frightening experience, but it’s important to know that many causes are minor or easily treated.
 Read on to learn about some of the potential causes.

-Cervical erosion is more common in younger women, during pregnancy, or in those taking birth control because of higher estrogen levels.
+Cervical ectropion is fairly common in younger women, during pregnancy, or in those taking birth control containing estrogen.

 Some sexually transmitted infections (STIs) can cause bleeding during or after intercourse.
 Gonorrhea, chlamydia, and trichomoniasis all affect cervical cells and can also cause vaginal discharge and light bleeding, usually after sex.
 Left untreated, some STIs can cause infertility.